AI YouTube Video Maker: Create YouTube Videos Within Minutes

 Generate sponsorship-ready intros, ad segments, and brand-first deliverables with precise timing and clean production values.

-HeyGen blends its advanced AI video generator, script interpretation, and YouTube-first workflows to help creators and brands publish faster and smarter.
-Produce higher volume, consistent quality, and localized content without the usual production bottlenecks.
+HeyGen combines its advanced AI video generator, script interpretation, and YouTube-first workflows to help creators and brands publish faster and more intelligently.
+Produce higher volumes, maintain consistent quality, and deliver localised content without the usual production bottlenecks.

-From script to export in minutes, allowing you to create YouTube content quickly.
-HeyGen automates storyboarding, visuals, voice, and timing so you can focus on creating content, not editing.
+From script to export in minutes, helping you create YouTube content faster.
+HeyGen automates storyboarding, visuals, voice, and timing so you can focus on creating content instead of spending hours on editing.

-Create long-form episodes, tutorial series, Shorts, intros, and repurposed clips with metadata-ready exports, thumbnail suggestions, and aspect ratio presets tuned for discovery and retention.
+Create long-form episodes, tutorial series, Shorts, intros, and repurposed clips with exports ready for metadata, thumbnail suggestions, and aspect ratio presets optimised for discovery and viewer retention.

-With video translator, you can translate scripts, generate localized voiceovers, and burn accurate captions so each video lands naturally in every market.
+With the video translator, you can translate scripts, generate localised voiceovers, and add accurate burnt-in captions so each video feels natural in every market.

 Script-to-video intelligence

-Paste a script or upload a transcript and HeyGen, an AI tool, parses scenes, beats, and emphasis to build a structured storyboard for creating videos.
-The AI youtube video maker matches visuals and B-roll to the script, creates timed captions, and generates natural-sounding voiceovers that preserve intent.
+Paste a script or upload a transcript and HeyGen, an AI tool, analyses scenes, beats, and emphasis to build a structured storyboard for creating videos.
+The AI YouTube video maker matches visuals and B-roll to the script, creates timed captions, and generates natural-sounding voiceovers that preserve the original intent.

 Produce 8+ minute episodes or 15–60 second Shorts from the same source script.
-HeyGen offers platform presets and auto-resizing so you create one master piece and export every format you need.
+HeyGen offers platform presets and auto-resizing so you create one master version and export every format you need.

 AI-driven visuals and scene composition

 Generate cinematic scenes, animated graphics, product demos, or abstract visuals from prompts.
-The engine composes camera movement, shot variety, and transitions automatically for a professional look.
+The engine automatically composes camera movement, shot variety, and transitions for a professional finish.

-Import clips or long-form footage and automatically crop, trim, and remix into Shorts or highlight reels.
-Use image to video features to animate stills and product images for richer thumbnails and segments.
+Import clips or long-form footage and automatically crop, trim, and remix it into Shorts or highlight reels.
+Use image to video features to animate stills and product images for more engaging thumbnails and segments.

-Bring your video ideas to life with HeyGen's advanced AI YouTube Maker with the following simple steps.
+Bring your video ideas to life with HeyGen's advanced AI YouTube Maker by following these simple steps.

 Paste a script, upload a transcript, or describe a concept.
-You can also provide existing footage or a product URL.
+You can also share existing footage or a product URL.

-Choose long-form, Short, or both.
+Choose long-form, short, or both.
 Select a visual style, avatar option, and voice model.
-Apply brand presets if needed.
+Apply brand presets if required.

-Export YouTube-optimized files, subtitle SRTs, thumbnails, and metadata.
-Use direct upload or API for scheduled publishing and batch workflows.
+Export YouTube-optimised files, subtitle SRTs, thumbnails, and metadata.
+Use direct upload or the API for scheduled publishing and batch workflows.

-An AI youtube video maker converts scripts, briefs, or existing footage into full YouTube videos using AI for visuals, voice, captions, and scene composition.
-HeyGen builds both long-form and short-form assets ready for upload so creators can focus on content strategy.
+An AI YouTube video maker converts scripts, briefs, or existing footage into complete YouTube videos using AI for visuals, voice, captions, and scene composition.
+HeyGen creates both long-form and short-form assets that are ready to upload, so creators can focus on their content strategy.

 Yes.
 HeyGen supports multi-format generation.
-Create a master long-form video and automatically derive Shorts, clips, and teaser formats with optimized edits and captions for mobile viewing, enhancing your ability to create YouTube Shorts.
+Create a master long-form video and automatically derive Shorts, clips, and teaser formats with optimised edits and captions for mobile viewing, enhancing your ability to create YouTube Shorts.

 Yes.
 HeyGen suggests titles, descriptions, tags, and chapter markers aligned with YouTube best practices, helping content creators get discovered and indexed more effectively.

 Absolutely.
-Import existing footage and HeyGen will auto-edit, add captions, generate B-roll, and remix the content into finished videos and Shorts.
+Import your existing footage and HeyGen will automatically edit it, add captions, generate B-roll, and remix the content into polished videos and Shorts.

-HeyGen produces high accuracy auto-captions and supports translation into many languages.
-Captions and translated voiceovers are editable to ensure regional accuracy and nuance.
+HeyGen produces highly accurate auto-captions and supports translation into many languages.
+Captions and translated voiceovers are editable, so you can fine-tune them for regional accuracy and nuance.

 Yes.
 Upload a voice sample to clone your voice, or create a custom avatar host to present scripts consistently across episodes and series, making it easier to create YouTube videos.